The Second Tithe

 In the Old Testament, the first tithe was strictly for the support of the priests and Levites (Leviticus 27:30-34; Numbers 18:19-28).
 The second tithe provided either for the sacred feasts (Leviticus 23), or charity for the orphans, the poor, and “strangers” that lived among the Hebrews (Deuteronomy 14:23, 29; 16:11-14).

 The provisions among Israel for the needy encouraged the practice of true religion.
-The Levites, who were without territory (Deut.
-12:12) lived in cities of their own, dispersed throughout the different tribes.
-So, they were requested to participate in these sacred feasts (Deut.
-12:18).
+The Levites, who were without territory (Deuteronomy 12:12) lived in cities of their own, dispersed throughout the different tribes.
+So, they were requested to participate in these sacred feasts (Deuteronomy 12:18).

-Also, the fatherless and widows were invited to these celebrations (Deut.
-16:11, 14; 24:17, 19; 26:12).
-A generous spirit was to be shown to those in need (Deut.
-12:7, 12, 18; 14:29).
+Also, the fatherless and widows were invited to these celebrations (Deuteronomy 16:11, 14; 24:17, 19; 26:12).
+A generous spirit was to be shown to those in need (Deuteronomy 12:7, 12, 18; 14:29).
 The efforts were to bring gladness and happiness to both the giver and the receiver.
 This was the will of God to distribute cheer and joy among His children especially the needy.

-In addition, God gave other laws for assisting the needy (Lev.
-19:9, 10; 23:22).
+In addition, God gave other laws for assisting the needy (Leviticus 19:9, 10; 23:22).
 Those who didn’t own a land were given the privilege of gleaning from the fields, farms and the orchards.
-The landowner was to spare the gleanings, and thus help the poor and provide for their needs, and at the same time could bless his own heart with God’s favor (Prov.
-11:24).
+The landowner was to spare the gleanings, and thus help the poor and provide for their needs, and at the same time could be blessed with God’s favor (Proverbs 11:24).
 These laws were applicable the first 6 years of the 7-year cycle during which harvests were grown.

 In His service,